-A lively game of base ball will be contested on Saturday, June 17th on Muffin Field at the Ohio Village.
+A lively game of base ball will be contested on Saturday, June 15th on Muffin Field at the Ohio Village.
 Our local heroes the Muffins will be playing the Capitals Base Ball Club.
-The starting time is 2 o'clock in the afternoon.
+The starting time is 12 o'clock.
 Rest at ease this is an event that is safe for the entire family to enjoy.
 A good time should be had by all.
 Come out and cheer the boys on.